-CONTINUOUS DISCLOSURE POLICY (RECOMMENDATION 5.1)
+(Recommendations 5.1)

 The Group is committed to observing its disclosure obligations under the Listing Rules and the Corporations Act 2001.
-The Group has adopted a continuous disclosure policy that establishes procedures aimed at ensuring that Directors and management are aware of and fulfil their obligations in relation to the timely disclosure of material price-sensitive information.
+The Group has adopted a Continuous Disclosure Policy that establishes procedures aimed at ensuring that Directors and management are aware of and fulfil their obligations in relation to the timely disclosure of material price-sensitive information.

-A copy of the Continuous Disclosure Policy is available in the corporate governance section of the Group's website at www.begagroup.com.au/investors/corporate-governance/.
+A copy of the Continuous Disclosure Policy is available in the corporate governance section of the Group's website.